Killing of Felani Khatun: Incident

-On January 7, 2011, at dawn, Felani and her father attempted to scale the barbed-wire fence using a ladder.
+On 7 January 2011, at dawn, Felani and her father attempted to scale the barbed-wire fence using a ladder.
 During the attempt, her clothing became entangled, leaving her stranded atop the fence.

 As Felani struggled to free herself, she was shot by BSF personnel, identified as Constable Amiya Ghosh.
-Eye witnesses stated that she initially survived the gunshot but succumbed to her injuries while still trapped on the fence.
+Eyewitnesses stated that she initially survived the gunshot but succumbed to her injuries while still trapped on the fence.
 Her body remained suspended for several hours before being retrieved.

 Reaction and aftermath

 The Bangladeshi government swiftly condemned the shooting of Felani Khatun.
 Foreign Minister Dipu Moni issued a statement expressing outrage over the incident, calling it a "gross violation of human rights".
 The Ministry of Foreign Affairs of Bangladesh officially lodged a diplomatic protest with the Indian government, demanding that the responsible BSF personnel be held accountable.

 While the Indian government expressed regret over the incident, it maintained that the BSF personnel were acting within the guidelines of border security enforcement.

 In a 2021 statement, Human Rights Watch condemned the killing, calling it "excessive use of force" by BSF personnel and called for an independent investigation into the incident and for the Indian government to hold accountable those responsible.

 Bangladesh-based human rights organisation Odhikar's President Chowdhury Rafiqul Abrar also condemned the killing and called for immediate justice.
 Human rights activist, Kiriti Roy called the killing as "a shame for India".